Sparkleleuk/Sustainability_Matters/_posts/2018-03-08-climate-tutorial.markdown

 #### Our take

-We think so too as well.
-It's about time that climate change is discussed in a wider context, and that all parties present the best possible evidence they have to support their position.
+We think so too.
+It's about time that climate change is discussed in a wider context with real evidence presented by all parties.
+It's time we move past the fake news on a topic with grave consequences for everyone.